-The table below lists all of the drinking water contaminants we detected that are applicable for the period of January 1, 2013 to December 31, 2013.
+The table below lists all of January 1, 2014 to December 31, 2014.
 The presence of contaminants in the water does not necessarily indicate that the water poses a health risk.
 The State allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our data is from prior years in accordance with the State Drinking Water Act.
-The date has been noted on the sampling results table.
+Some of our data is from prior years in accordance with the State

-Inorganic Contaminants Contaminant (Unit of Measurement) Violation (Y/N) Highest Level Detected in Our Water Range Detected in Our Water MCLG MCL Likely Source of Contamination 1.
-Chlorine (ppm) N 1.19 0.61-1.19 4 MDRLG 4 MDRL Water additive used to control microbes 2.
+Inorganic Contaminants T Contaminant (Unit of Measurement) Violation (Y/N) Highest Level Detected in Our Water Range Detected in Our Water MCLG MCL Likely Source of Contamination 1.
+Chlorine (ppm) N 1.20 0.6-1.20 4 MDRLG 4 MDRL Water additive used to control microbes 2.
 Copper (ppm) N 0.29 (a) (a) 1.3 1.3 AL Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives 3.
 Lead (ppb) N 0 (a) (a) 0 15 AL Corrosion of household plumbing systems; erosion of natural deposits 4.
-Total Haloacetic Acids (ppb) N 10.0 (b) n/a 60 By-product of drinking water chlorination 5.
-Total Trihalomethanes (ppb) N 59.9 (b) n/a 80 By-product of drinking water disinfection n/a not applicable nd not detected ppm parts per million, also known as milligrams per liter ppb parts per billion, also known as micrograms per liter
+Total Haloacetic Acids (ppb) N 11.3 (b) n/a 60 By-product of drinking water chlorination 5.
+Total Trihalomethanes (ppb) N 26.8 (b) n/a 80 By-product of drinking water disinfection

-- (a) Level detected value represents the 90th percentile of the 5 samples taken.
-No samples exceeded the set action level. - (b) Only one test required.
+(a) Level detected value represents the 90th percentile of the 5 samples taken.
+No samples exceeded the set action level.

+(b) Only one test required.
 No range available.